-Emma has also vigorously pursued larger ensemble work as a member of various orchestras from a young age, garnering experience as both a tutti member and also as a concertmaster.
-She was concertmaster of the National Youth Orchestra of the Netherlands (NJO) and is now a member of the Dutch string orchestra Ciconia Consort, where she is regularly leading the second violin section.
+Emma has also vigorously pursued larger ensemble work as a member of various orchestras from a young age, garnering experience as a tutti member, principal leader, and a concertmaster.
+During her studies, she was concertmaster of the National Youth Orchestra of the Netherlands (NJO) and she is now a member of the Dutch string orchestra Ciconia Consort, where she is principal of the second violin section.
 As a soloist with orchestra, Emma has appeared with works of Vivaldi, Bach, Mozart, Mendelssohn, Schumann, Dvorak, Shostakovich and Weill.